 In essence, the perk shows you everywhere you haven’t been.
 For most people this would not cause so much of a distraction, but for an OCD freak like me (I actually have OCD, so I can call myself a freak) it just stopped the main storyline right there because I’m also a completist who with a very strong desire to discover everything.

 As soon as I saw what could probably be near 100 extra places to go on my map, I had to explore them all.
 Like some kind of geographical Pokemon, ‘I had to visit ‘em all’.
 This did have a good side of course, the main story may have been halted but I did get to discover the secrets of Vault 11 which is a side-quest well worth exploring, as well as all the other side-quests I wouldn’t have found.

-…but what lessons did I learn in my first playthrough that are gonna help me in my second playthough…
+…but what lessons did I learn in my first playthrough of Fallout New Vegas that are gonna help me in my second playthough…

 - Don’t take the explorer Perk, there are a lot of other Perks out there which are of far bigger benefit.
 You could always just get a map off the net somewhere.
 You can’t instant travel to those explorer locations anyway.

 - Ammo, don’t carry with you every bit of ammo that you find on the off-chance that you’ll need it.
 Unless, you’ve been playing all the way up to max level (or cheated) you’ll probably only be skilled in one or two weapon groups.
 Storing Plasma ammo when you have no skill in Plasma weapons is just a waste of inventory space.